 • Being overpowered or physically forced to have sex

-• Being touched or grabbed in a sexual way that made you uncomfortable, including during “hazing” experiences
+• Being touched or grabbed in a sexual way that made you uncomfortable, including during hazing experiences

-• Comments about your body or sexual activities that you found threatening
+• Comments about sexual activities or about your body that you found threatening

 • Unwanted sexual advances that you found threatening

-Explore treatment options for conditions related to MST.
+Explore treatment options and eligibility for care.

-Impact
+Impact of MST

 • Disturbing memories or nightmares